How Long Will it Take For Strawberries to Grow in My Garden?

 Removal of plant runners reduces nutrient competition, thus will promote growth and production from your main plant.
 Plant runners are elongated stems arising from the main plant.

 In summary, strawberries can last between six to five years, with a peak of three years.
 Fruit production takes between 4-6 weeks.
+Planting as a bare root strawberry may accelerate the acclimation period.
 After the peak period, there is deterioration over the next 2-3 years.

 The lifespan of strawberries and their growth rate depends on environmental conditions and the type of soil.
 Therefore, optimal conditions are necessary for optimal growth rate and production.